adfinis/adsy-trainings/susecap-workshop/9004_operation/modul_operation_9004.md

 ## This means

-* Logs of components are note accessible via log stream
+* Logs of components are not accessible via `kubectl logs`
 * A lot of kubectl exec bash

 ## Container structure